Advertisement

 Alternatives to Consider

-Before settling for media-only access, cities should consider these alternatives:
+Before settling for a dispatcher-only carve-out, cities should consider these alternatives:

-• Tactical-only encryption: Encrypt undercover and tactical channels while keeping routine dispatch open
+• Tactical-only encryption: Encrypt undercover and tactical channels while keeping routine dispatch and field traffic open

 • Brief delay models: 60-90 second delays for routine traffic (not 30-minute delays)

-• Live streaming with redaction: Real-time feeds with automatic redaction of sensitive information
+• Live streaming with redaction: Real-time feeds with redaction of sensitive information

 • Emergency channel exceptions: Always-open channels for major incidents affecting public safety